Another Woman Came Forward With New Claims Against Armie Hammer

 The claims all share another common theme, which is that Hammer allegedly exhibited grooming and other emotionally abusive behaviour.
 “He quickly grooms you in the relationship,” Vucekovich said.
 “He kind of captivates you and while being charming, he’s grooming you for these things that are darker and heavier and consuming.
 When I say consuming, I mean mentally, physically, emotionally, financially, just everything.”

-Following their breakup, Vucekovich reportedly had panic attacks and says she checked herself into a 30-day partial hospitalization program for PTSD and trauma.
+Following their breakup, Vucekovich reportedly had panic attacks and says she checked herself into a 30-day partial hospitalisation program for PTSD and trauma.

 Advertisement